xmark2/python_tkinter_Calculator/README.md

 # python_tkinter_Calculator
 Python GUI experiment.
-Here you can find my Calculator app with tkinter module
+Here you can find my Calculator app with tkinter module.

+the source of the icon: http://fontawesome.io/icon/calculator/ you can generate your own icons in the following site: http://image.online-convert.com/convert-to-ico

+Thanks,
+Mark